 For help in selecting the proper level of treatment in your area please contact our office.

-Physical Symptoms of Bulimia may include:
+Physical symptoms of bulimia may include:

 The eating disorder can account for more than unhealthy weight loss.
 It is important to note that individuals struggling with bulimia may not be thin and could be overweight.
-Being active in eating disorder behaviors for an extended period of time can increase an individual’s risk for cancer, infertility, and kidney failure.
+Being active in eating disorder behaviors for an extended period can increase an individual’s risk for cancer, infertility, and kidney failure.